HelloImKevo/UdemyDatingApp/README.md

 Examine the `WeatherForecastController.cs` (after modifications to the codebase, this file will no longer exist), and look at the `[Route]` property -- the String, `"Controller"` gets removed from the class name, to build the URL for the endpoint.

+### API URL in Browser
 So the active URL for the project at this point in time is actually:
 https://localhost:5001/WeatherForecast

 When you view this URL, the browser should show the JSON contents of an